duckduckquy/duckcodes/content/blog/first-blog-post/index.md

 ```
 <br/>

-In April 2020, I started to learn how to code.
-Duckcodes is my blog following my journey to becoming a developer.
+In April 2020, I started to learn how to code. duckcodes is my blog following my journey to becoming a developer.
 Along the way I hope to share what I am learning, silly mistakes I have made, and what I am building.

 Coding is hard, but coding can also be fun~